This Ground Turkey Sweet Potato Chili is SUPER easy, healthy and filling! A gluten free, paleo and whole30 meal that freezes great too!

 But when you taste a bite (especially if you serve with some vegan cornbread) you will not be mad about it because this stuff is GOOD!

-Nothing satisfies more on a cold winter day than a bowl of hot soup or chili, am I right or am I right!?
-Whether it’s Easy Homemade Crockpot Vegetable Soup or Moroccan Instant Pot Hearty Vegetable Beef Soup, or one of my MANY chili recipes, you’re in for the comfort and warmth you need at the end of a long day.
-THIS turkey sweet potato chili recipe is one that’s sure to please, picky eaters and all, and I know you’re going to LOVE it as much as I do.
+Nothing satisfies more on a cold winter day than a bowl of hot soup or chili, am I right!?
+You’re in for the comfort and warmth you need at the end of a long day when it comes to this delicious chili recipe.
+It is one that’s sure to please, picky eaters and all, and I know you’re going to LOVE it as much as I do.
 To make the chili, you will need:

 - Olive Oil